 The Traditional IRA allows you to invest with pre-tax contributions that can compound over time in a tax-deferred environment.
 Plus, owners may qualify for tax-deductions in addition to yearly contributions.

-Anyone who is under the age of 70½ and has compensation* is eligible to make a contribution to a Traditional IRA.
+Anyone who has compensation* is eligible to make a contribution to a Traditional IRA.

-The owner can begin withdrawing from the account at age 59½ (withdrawals before this are subject to penalty and taxes) and is required to take a distribution each year beginning in January after attaining the age of 70½ (you also cannot make any contributions after this age).
+The owner can begin withdrawing from the account at age 59½ (withdrawals before this are subject to penalty and taxes) and is required to take a distribution each year beginning in January after attaining the age of 72.
 For more information see IRA Withdrawal Rules.

 You can set up and make contributions to a Traditional IRA if you meet BOTH of these requirements: